dankswoops/React-NoScript-Landing/README.md

 # React-NoScript-Landing

-Seleton solution for react noscript landing page
+Seleton solution for react noscript landing page with ARIA

 A responsive imagine can be added and centered using this css